gmx-io/gmx-synthetics/README.md

 - durationInSeconds is 600 seconds
 - longs are paying shorts funding
 - there are more longs than shorts
-- diffUsdToOpenInterestFactor is 2%
+- longShortImbalance is 2%

-Since diffUsdToOpenInterestFactor < thresholdForDecreaseFunding, savedFundingFactorPerSecond should decrease by `0.000002% * 600 = 0.0012%`
+Since longShortImbalance < thresholdForDecreaseFunding, savedFundingFactorPerSecond should decrease by `0.000002% * 600 = 0.0012%`

 ### Example 4